Women’s health

 Confident and competent professionals are essential for high quality healthcare.
 Training and education sessions are an effective way of staying up to date with clinical guidance and best practice.
 It can also be helpful for professionals to talk and work together across different organisations and specialisms.

-We are promoting existing free and low-cost training resources and opportunities with our local professionals.
+We promoted existing free and low-cost training resources and opportunities with our local professionals.

-We are funding a Menopause Training Clinic in the menopause service at St. Michael’s Hospital, Bristol (part of University Hospital Bristol and Western NHS Foundation Trust).
-This clinic is enabling six GPs working in deprived areas to increase their skills in menopause care.
+We funded a Menopause Training Clinic in the menopause service at St. Michael’s Hospital, Bristol (part of University Hospital Bristol and Western NHS Foundation Trust).
+This clinic enabled six GPs working in deprived areas to increase their skills in menopause care.

-We are providing online and in-person training and education sessions for healthcare professionals.
-Topics include:
+We provided online and in-person training and education sessions for healthcare professionals.
+Topics included:

 We set up an expert Women’s Health Working Group to develop the above plans and support implementation.
 The group met monthly for one year.
 Membership included: